elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> JavaScript was originally named
-      “LiveScript”, but because of the popularity of Java.
-It was renamed too JavaScript as a play on the notoriety of the Java programming language, but they are considerably different.
+      <strong>Interview Response:</strong> JavaScript was originally named “Live Script”, but because of the popularity of Java.
+It was renamed too JavaScript as a play on the notoriety of the Java programming language, but they are different.
 JavaScript is a high-level programming language and Java is a mid-level programming language.
     </div>
   </div>
 </details>